A Beginner's Workshop for Antigravity CLI & ADK (Build Your First AI Companion)

 The initial application is just a puppet.
 It has no intelligence yet.
 Whatever message you send, it will simply repeat it back.
 This confirms our basic web server is working before we add the AI.
 Remember to turn on your speaker!

-3. Create a Character with the Gemini CLI
+3. Create a Character with the Antigravity CLI

 We are using the CLI to build an Agent.
 An agent is more than just a simple call to a language model; it's the "brain" or central controller of our AI.
 Think of it as a distinct entity that can reason, follow a specific set of instructions (its personality), and eventually use tools to accomplish tasks.
 In our project, this agent is the component that will receive user messages, embody our companion's unique persona, and formulate intelligent, in-character responses.

-👉✨ In the Gemini CLI prompt, paste the following to generate the agent's code:
+👉✨ In the Antigravity CLI prompt, paste the following to generate the agent's code:

 Generate the Python code for a file named character.py.